 This description concerns dangling references to the heap.
 The description of dangling references to stack frames can be found in 6.33 “Dangling reference to stack frame [DCM]”.
 In many languages, references are called pointers; the issues are identical.

 A notable special case of using a dangling reference is calling a deallocator, for example, free(), twice on the same pointer value.
-Such a double free can corrupt internal data structures of the heap administration, leading to faulty application behaviour [such as infinite loops within the allocator, returning the same memory repeatedly as the result of distinct subsequent allocations, or deallocating memory legitimately allocated to another request since the first free()call, to name but a few], or it can have no adverse effects at all.
+Such a double free can corrupt internal data structures of the heap administration, leading to faulty application behaviour (such as infinite loops within the allocator, returning the same memory repeatedly as the result of distinct subsequent allocations, or deallocating memory legitimately allocated to another request since the first free()call, to name but a few), or it can have no adverse effects at all.

-Memory corruption using a dangling reference is among the most difficult errors to locate.
+Memory corruption caused by the use of a dangling reference is among the most difficult errors to locate.

 With sufficient knowledge about the heap management scheme, which is often provided by the OS (Operating System) or run-time system documentation, the use of dangling references is an exploitable vulnerability.
 This is because the dangling reference provides a method for reading and modifying valid data in the designated memory locations after freed memory has been re-allocated by subsequent allocations for other data.